Grant Writing for Dummies: Tips & Tricks for Success

-Grant writing is an integral part of the life of a scientist, and not an easy task.
+Grant writing is an integral part of the life of a scientist and not an easy task.
 Despite multiple opportunities to obtain funding, the competition is fierce.
-To help our customers moving through the hoops of funding’s hunt, our website offers comprehensive information on resources in North America and Europe, provides lists of available grants divided by categories (immunology, neurology, and infectious disease), complete with requirements for each grant, deadlines, contacts and links to more resources.
+To help our customers move through the hoops of funding’s hunt, our website offers comprehensive information on resources in North America and Europe, provides lists of available grants divided by categories (immunology, neurology, and infectious disease), complete with requirements for each grant, deadlines, contacts, and links to more resources.

 And to further support our customers’ success, we are dedicating another blog to writing a competitive grant proposal: this time we talked directly to the experts!

 Niki Boyd is a Research Project Manager in the Molecular Oncology Lab at BC Cancer Research Centre and a professional grant writer.